espocrm/documentation/docs/development/di.md

 }
 ```

 Needed dependencies will be passed to a class constructor.
-Class constructor parameter names and type hinting will be used (via reflection) to detect dependencies.
+Parameter type hinting and binding (processed on application start) will be used (via reflection) to detect dependencies.

 Example: